Vulnerability

 Top contributors

-- Vulnerability Critical hardcoded-credential flaw in Dell RecoverPoint for Virtual Machines; active zero-day exploitation began in mid-2024 and enabled OS access and root-level persistence. base
+- Vulnerability Critical hardcoded-credential flaw in Dell RecoverPoint for Virtual Machines; active zero-day exploitation began in mid-2024 and enabled OS access and root-level persistence. main

-- Campaign Direct follow-on campaign record for the same Dell RecoverPoint exploitation path; adds post-compromise tooling, persistence, and ESXi pivoting detail. support
+- Campaign Direct follow-on campaign record for the same Dell RecoverPoint exploitation path; adds post-compromise tooling, persistence, and ESXi pivoting detail. contributes

 Case score 65